Young voters should be required to vote first time roundPublished Mon 29 Apr 2013

-Compulsory first-time voting could tackle political inequality & empower young voters.
+Compulsory first-time voting could tackle political inequality, empowering young voters.

-Under IPPR’s plan, young voters would be required to go to the polling station to vote and would face a small fine if they didn’t.
-But IPPR also proposes that they would be given a ‘none of the above’ option, so they would not be forced to vote for a party.
+IPPR's report recommends compelling first-time voters to turn out to vote, in order to address this political inequality and to try to help kick-start voting as a habit of a life-time.
+Young voters would be required go to the polling station to vote and fined if they didn't.
+But they would they would be given a "none of the above" option so they were not forced to vote for a party.

-IPPR’s report shows a dramatic social class divide in electoral participation has opened up in recent decades.
+A dramatic social class divide in electoral participation has opened up in recent decades.
 In 1987, the difference between the income group with the highest turnout rate and the group with the lowest rate was only 4 percentage points.
-In 2010 however this spread significantly increased to 23 percentage points – an increase of more than fivefold.
-By 2010, individuals in the highest income group were 43 per cent more likely to vote than those in the lowest income group.
-The report argues that economic inequality depresses electoral participation by discouraging the less affluent to vote.
-In contrast, countries that have less inequality have higher rates of electoral participation.
+In 2010 however this spread significantly increased to 23 percentage points - an increase of more than fivefold.
+By 2010, individuals, in the highest income group were 43 per cent more likely to vote than those who are in the lowest income group.

 Guy Lodge, IPPR Associate Director, said:

-Sarah Birch, Professor of Politics at the University of Glasgow, and co-author of the report said:
+Sarah Birch, Professor of Politics at the University of Essex, and co-author of the report said:

 Notes to Editors

 1.Divided Democracy: political inequality in the UK by Sarah Birch, Guy Lodge and Glenn Gottfried will be published in May